 Marketing puts a lot of work into creating buyer personas: profiles of very specific ideal customers for your product or service.

 These personas include information like age, position in the company, pain points, even favorite television shows.

-One of the most important things is language.
-The buyer personas include the language a buyer uses when he or she talks about the problems your product addresses.
-Deals are being lost because salespeople don’t know who their ideal customer is, and where to find them.
+Deals are often lost because salespeople don’t know who their ideal customer is, and where to find them.

-For proof of that, look no further than research from Forrester, which found that more than 75 percent of prospects feel the salespeople who contact them don’t understand their business, role at work, or even the problem they’re trying to solve.
+For proof of that, look no further than the research from Forrester, which found that more than 75% of prospects feel the salespeople who contact them don’t understand their business, role at work, or even the problem they’re trying to solve.

 Those are huge oversights that can be solved with a simple buyer persona developed in conjunction with sales and marketing teams.

 3. Explain why the leads sales is getting from marketing don’t work